-The Small Research Grants Program in Education uses a peer review process for all eligible submissions.
+The Small Research Grants on Education program uses a peer review process for all eligible submissions.
 Each proposal will be reviewed by both external panel reviewers and internal staff.
 The review process for this program takes approximately 6-7 months from the deadline date.